Clifton Reginald Wharton Sr.: Career

-Born in Baltimore, Wharton received his law degree in 1920 and an advanced law degree in 1923 from Boston University School of Law.
-He practiced in Boston before joining the United States State Department as a law clerk in the Career United States Foreign Service.
+Born in Baltimore to William Bowman Wharton and Rosalind Griffin, Wharton received his law degree in 1920 and an advanced law degree in 1923 from Boston University School of Law.
+He practiced in Boston before joining the U.S. State Department as a law clerk in August of 1924.
+He was the only Black professional in the Department at the time.
+He was left alone by his coworkers; he only had lunch with a coworker once during this period.
+He took the Foreign Service examination the first time it was given and received high marks on the written tests.
+Wharton was appointed to the Foreign Service on March 20, 1925 and was the first Black Foreign Service Officer.
 Wharton went on to be Vice Consul in Monrovia (1927–1929), Consul in Las Palmas (1932–1938), Minister to Romania (1958–1961) and Ambassador to Norway (1961–1964).